Lebara Mobile

 • Sky Mobile

-With Sky Mobile you’ll start with a physical SIM card, but can then request a switch to an eSIM through your online Sky Mobile account.
+With Sky Mobile you’ll also be able to select an eSIM at checkout, or you can switch to an eSIM through your online Sky Mobile account.

 Take a look at Sky Mobile’s eSIM support page for further details.